Destructor (computer programming): C++

 In inheritance hierarchies, the declaration of a virtual destructor in the base class ensures that the destructors of derived classes are invoked properly when an object is deleted through a pointer-to-base-class.
 Objects that may be deleted in this way need to inherit a virtual destructor.

-A destructor should never throw an exception.
+A destructor should never throw an exception; all destructors are implicitly marked noexcept, but can be allowed to throw if explicitly marked noexcept(false).
+If a class inherits from a class with a throwing destructor, or has a member variable whose destructor throws, then its destructor will not be implicitly noexcept.

-Non-class scalar types have what's called a pseudo-destructor which can be accessed by using typedef or template arguments.
+Non-class scalar types have what is called a pseudo-destructor which can be accessed by using typedef or template arguments.
 This construct makes it possible to write code without having to know if a destructor exists for a given type.